 Instructions

-- Soak cashews overnight or boil for 15-20 minutes to soften.
+- Soak cashews overnight or boil water and then add the cashews to soak for 15-20 minutes to soften.

-- Dice the onion and cook in a pan on medium-high heat with a pinch of salt for 10-12 minutes until starting to brown and caramelize.
-Turn the heat down if the onions start to burn.
-Mince the garlic and cook for 1-2 more minutes.
+- Dice the onion and sauté it in a pan over medium-high heat with a pinch of salt for 10-12 minutes, or until it begins to brown and soften.

-- Combine the cashews and the onion mixture in to a blender along with the lemon juice, dijon mustard, white miso paste, salt, black pepper, red pepper flakes and the water.
+- Add the soaked and drained cashews, sautéed onions and garlic, lemon juice, dijon mustard, white miso paste, Kosher salt, black pepper, red pepper flakes and the water to a high-speed blender.
 Blend until smooth and creamy.

 Anyi says